vb9Sanger/5-UTR-SGE/README.md

 ### STEP EIGHT: Extract VEP/SpliceAI/UTRAnnotator annotations

 #### Background:
-On the optimal timepoint/reference/guide-combination selected from STEP EIGHT, extracts SpliceAI and UTRAnnotator annotations from VEP-annotated VCF(s) and merges them into the existing annotation TSV, keyed on a shared variant identifier.
+On the optimal timepoint/reference/guide-combination selected from STEP SEVEN, extracts SpliceAI and UTRAnnotator annotations from VEP-annotated VCF(s) and merges them into the existing annotation TSV, keyed on a shared variant identifier.

 #### Requirements:
 * Python package: `pandas`